janephp/openapi/USAGE.md

 `$httpClient` is a implementation of the `HttpClient` and/or the `HttpAsyncClient` interface from [HTTPlug](http://httplug.io/).

-This allow use to most of the client implementations availble in PHP (guzzle, react, zend, cakephp, ...).
+This allow use to most of the client implementations available in PHP (guzzle, react, zend, cakephp, ...).

 To read more about this consult the [HTTPlug documentation](http://docs.php-http.org/en/latest/httplug/introduction.html).